 When planning the perfect trip, the senior travel market asks questions similar to those for any travel niche: What are the traveler’s likes and dislikes?
 What have they always wanted to do?
 Do they want an experience similar to one they’ve had before—or something different?

 With generous free time, seniors tend to gravitate toward hobbies.
-Digging a little deeper in a Q&A session with senior clients provides an opportunity for agents to intertwine lifestyles with a trip.
+Digging a little deeper in a Q&A session with senior clients provides an opportunity for advisors to intertwine lifestyles with a trip.
 In the end, seniors are looking to get the most out of their experience.
 And they’re ready for an experience of a lifetime.

 By Cassie Westrate